franciscojdiaz/Fivvy-Challenge-ApiRest-Java-Docker/README.md

 ﻿# Fivvy-Challenge-ApiRest-Java-Docker
-This project is made with the following technologies: Java11, springboot framework, postgres and docker databases.
+This project is made with the following technologies: Java11, springboot framework, postgres database and docker.

 The project is started by terminal and in the root of the project with the statement:
 Docker-compose up -d